 - 1. Ask the telescope operator to point to a nominal NIHTS focus star (J=12-13) from the UCAC4 catalogue by referencing the 2MASS magnitudes. - 2.
 Acquire the star by creating a background subtracted image.
-First, take a 3-second exposure of the star on the NIHTS slit viewing camera using the - x.go(exptime_sec, coadds, nexp return_images=False command. - > x.go(3,1,1,return_images=False)
+In the NIHTS GUI Focus Tab (Tab 3; Figure 15), click [Take Exposure] to capture a 3-second exposure in the slit viewing camera of the focus star.
+Then, in the ZTV GUI Source Tab (Figure 11), set this image to be the background image by clicking [Make Current Image the Sky Frame]. - 3.
+Select the ZTV NIHTS Tab (Figure 16) and use the hand paddle to offset 20" in any direction.
+Take another exposure in the Focus Tab of the NIHTS GUI.
+You should now see the focus star very clearly in the ZTV display. - 4.
+Select the ZTV Phot Tab (Figure 17).
+Then, change the cursor mode by right-clicking in the image display with your mouse and selecting "Phot" from the pull-down menu.
+Click on the focus star.
+You will see a gaussian profile fit in the ZTV PHOT window where the blue annulus surrounds the focus star and the red annulus defines the background.
+You want a focus star with $\sim 6000-8000$ peak counts in this three second exposure.
+You can use the FWHM (pix) to estimate the current seeing (plate scale = 0.32'').

-- 3. In the ZTV Source tab, set this image to be the background image by clicking [Make Current Image the Sky Frame]. - 4.
-Select the ZTV NIHTS Tab (Figure 13) and use the hand paddle to offset 20" in any direction.
-Take another 3-second exposure.
-You should now see the focus star very clearly.
+Figure 15: NIHTS GUI Focus Tab.

-Figure 13: ZTV GUI NIHTS Tab
+Figure 16: ZTV GUI NIHTS Tab